dariakussovska/heterogeneitywm/DOCUMENTATION.md

 ## DATA EXTRACTION

 1) Install the dataset (from https://www.nature.com/articles/s41597-024-02943-8) and put it in a folder on your local computer.
+Directions are given in the README.md file.
 Here, we are using the folder heterogeneity_wm, and the dataset files are in the folder 000469.
 2) Run the scripts 01_data_extraction.py and 02_trial_info.py.

 - These scripts are aimed to make the extraction of necessary data for the analysis easier and more convenient.